jlchn/install/elasticsearch/search.md

 Instead of specifying "AUTO" you can specify the numbers 0, 1, or 2 to indicate the maximum number of edits that can be made to the string to find a match.
 The benefit of using "AUTO" is that it takes into account the length of the string.
 For strings that are only 3 characters long, allowing a fuzziness of 2 will result in poor search performance.
 Therefore it's recommended to stick to "AUTO" in most cases.

 ### wildcard query

- Wildcard queries allow you to specify a pattern to match instead of the entire term. ? matches any character and * matches zero or more characters.
+ Wildcard queries allow you to specify a pattern to match instead of the entire term.
+ - ? matches any character
+ - * matches zero or more characters.

 ```
 curl -X GET "localhost:9200/books/_search?pretty" -H 'Content-Type: application/json' -d '{